 Hello, my favorite people.
 How’s your week going so far?
 Can you believe it’s Thursday already and the weekend is almost here?
 Since I started blogging full-time and working from home, I can’t seem to keep track of time.
 I woke up today thinking it was Tuesday.
 Really, seriously!
 I think I should go out more and have some semblance of a social life.
 Or better yet, buy a calendar.

-Anyway, I told you a few days ago about G’s birthday party last Saturday and I also promised to share with you all the great food that went into that delicious Mexican-themed feast.
-Pollo asado, guacamole, salsa roja, and homemade corn tortillas are already up on the blog and I’ll be posting carne asada and charro beans soon.
+Anyway, I told you about G’s birthday party last Saturday and I also promised to share with you all the great food that went into that delicious Mexican-themed feast.
+Pollo asado, guacamole, salsa roja, and homemade corn tortillas recipes are already up on the blog and I’ll be posting carne asada and charro beans soon.

 Today, however, will be all about my favorite comfort food: Spanish rice.

-Spanish rice is a Mexican accompaniment made mainly from rice, tomatoes, onions and garlic.
-The raw rice is first browned in oil until toasted and golden and then gently cooked in a tomato-based broth until tender and fluffy.
-It’s a quick and easy side dish you can toss together in no time.
-And with fresh tomatoes, cilantro, and lime juice, it’s loaded with wonderful flavors your family won’t get enough of!
+If you love Mexican food, then Spanish rice is a must on your repertoire of side dishes.
+It’s quick and easy to make with simple ingredients and can be pulled together in one pan!
+The raw rice is first browned in oil until toasted and golden and then gently simmered in broth until tender and fluffy.
+With fresh tomatoes, cilantro, and lime juice to kick things up, it’s loaded with wonderful flavors your family won’t get enough of!

 As I use fresh tomatoes, my version of this Mexican-inspired rice dish does not have the ruby-red tint as what you’ll find in restaurants.
 You can always add a tablespoon or so of tomato paste to amp up the color if you like.
 Make sure to finish off the rice with generous squeezes of lime juice!
 While the few dashes of cumin add a smoky layer of flavor, the citrus juice brightens the whole dish.